jdhenke/pad/README.md

 TODO: git

-TODO: paxos

 ## Integration Testing

-To run the end to end testing suite locally, **restart** the local configuration as specified above, then in a separate shell run this:
+To run the end to end testing suite locally, run the local configuration as specified above, then in a separate shell run this:

 ```bash
 ./node_modules/.bin/phantomjs ./test/test-api.js